openstack/i18n/doc/source/infra-debug.rst

 and the account is hardcoded.
 It looks convenient to comment out such code blocks to debug the scripts in a local env.
-It should be useful unless you are debuging a CI-specific issue.
+It should be useful unless you are debugging a CI-specific issue.

 Code blocks which look better to be commented out are: